ExWhyZ: 2023: Xanadu and How High?

 In April, they embarked on their second tour.
 Their second album, Xanadu, was released on April 19.
 They released the digital single "Furachina Summer" on July 5.
 On July 13, Midoriko went on hiatus again.
 They digital single "Moonlight, Sunlight" was released on August 18, followed by "Not Sorry" on September 8.
 Their first EP as ExWhyZ titled How High? was released on October 18.
 They released the digital single, "As you wish", on October 19.
 On November 16, ExWhyZ performed at The Underworld in London alongside ASP and AinatoAoi (a duo consisting of Aina the End and dancer Aoi Yamada), as part of WACK's first multi-artist concert to be held outside of Japan.

 2024: Dress to Kill, Sweet & Sour and member departures

 On January 12, 2024, they released a cover of Shinichi Osawa's "Our Song", followed by the digital single "Unknown Sense" on February 2.
 Both songs feature on their third studio album, Dress to Kill, which was released on March 20.
 On June 26, Mayu went on hiatus due to poor health.
 ExWhyZ's second EP, Sweet & Sour, was released on July 31.
 After being on hiatus since July 2023, Midoriko left ExWhyZ on August 7 due to the worsening of her chronic illness.
 Now left ExWhyZ on October 31.
 They performed in London for the second time alongside ASP and Mameshiba no Taigun Tonai Bousho a.k.a.
 MonsterIdol on November 27.
 Mayu returned from her hiatus on December 8.

-On July 30, 2025, they will release their first single as ExWhyZ, titled "ID".
+2025: iD, Don't Cry, and disbandment notice

+On July 30, 2025, they released their first single as ExWhyZ, titled "ID".
+The next single, "Don't Cry", followed on December 10, 2025.
+On December 1, former WACK Representative Director Junnosuke Watanabe announced that he plans to start the "Second Chapter" of the company and disband ExWhyZ in 2026.
+The remaining members could participate in WACK's March 2026 audition camp or leave the company by 2027; however, none of them appeared in the camp.

+2026: Give You My Word, Zion, and ExWhyZ Last Live 'Hikari'

+In March, the members had the opportunity to participate in WACK Joint Audition or leave the company by 2027; however, none of them appeared in the camp.

+ExWhyZ held their only solo tour outside Japan, ExWhyZ in the UK Tour, from January 29 to February 2, 2026.
+Their third single, "Give You My Word" was released on April 1.
+On February 16, the group announced their final tour, which took place from May 6 to July 4.

+ExWhyZ released the digital single "Tonight Tonight" on May 6.
+Three more digital singles, "Not Enough", "00:00", and "Faded", respectively followed on May 20, July 1, and August 5.
+They feature on their final album, "Zion", released on August 26.

+ExWhyZ disbanded on August 31, with their final digital single "Hikari" being released on September 1.